Weight loss: Ready to change your habits?

 4. Have you resolved any emotional issues connected to your weight?

 Emotions and food are often intertwined.
 Anger, stress, grief and boredom can trigger emotional eating.
-And if you have a history of an eating disorder, weight loss can be even trickier.
-Start by identifying your emotional issues related to food so that you're prepared for the challenges.
-Talk to your doctor about what weight-loss options are best for you.
+If you have a history of an eating disorder, weight loss can be even trickier.

 5. Do you have support and accountability?